Andreas Mikkelsen: 2011–2012: Škoda

 Following a strong 2010 campaign, Mikkelsen signed with the Skoda UK Motorsport team for the 2011 IRC season.

-During his 2011 season driving for Skoda UK Motorsport in the IRC, Mikkelsen were off to a rough start.
+During his 2011 season driving for Skoda UK Motorsport in the IRC, Mikkelsen was off to a rough start.
 The first rally of the season, Rally Monte-Carlo, Mikkelsen had to retire only after SS1.
 Sata Rallye Açores where a turning point of the season, where he placed second, his first ever podium in the IRC.
 Prior to the last rally of the season, Rally Cyprus, five drivers were fighting for the drivers championship.
 Mikkelsen, winning Rally Cyprus took home the title, being the youngest person ever to win the IRC.

 Mikkelsen continued his dominance of the IRC in the 2012 season, claiming the drivers championship after winning at Azores and Romania plus collecting five second place finishes.
 Mikkelsen is the first ever to win the IRC (now ERC) two consecutive times.

 2013–2016: Volkswagen

 Mikkelsen driving a Volkswagen Polo R WRC at the 2013 Rally de Portugal.

 From 2013 to 2016, Mikkelsen competed for Volkswagen Motorsport II in their factory Polo WRC.
-He did not reach the podium during the 2013 season, but won several special stages, placing 10th in the overall standings.
+He did not reach the podium during the 2013 season, but won several special stages, placing tenth in the overall standings.
 2014 saw more favourable results, with three second placed finishes, and two third place results, he completed the year in an impressive third place in the championship overall standings.
 In 2015, he achieved his first rally victory in Spain, and seven third place results, giving him another third place in the world championship.
 Mikkelsen followed that by two more wins in Poland and Australia during the 2016 season, and two more second places, resulting in yet another third place in the championship overall.
 Mikkelsen had finished 3rd in the championship three times consecutively from 2014 to 2016.
 Volkswagen retired from WRC at the end of 2016, leaving Mikkelsen without a drive for 2017.